petaly-labs/petaly/docs/tutorial/pipeline_explained.md

 To avoid mistakes during configuration, it is recommended to use the pipeline wizard.
 The configuration differs depending on the endpoints.

+To use pipeline wizard run following command:

 `$ python3 -m petaly init -p my_pipeline -c /path_to_config_dir/petaly.ini`

+### Pipeline structure
+After creating the pipeline, let's review the structure and each parameter.

-Let's take an example of an export table from mysql to postgres
+Here is an example of an export table from mysql to postgres

+The pipeline.yaml file contains two documents `pipeline:` and `data_objects_spec:`.

+The `pipeline:` document defines `pipeline_attributes:`, `source_attributes:` and `target_attributes:`.

-The first document in the pipeline.yaml file is called pipeline and contains 3 main blocks:
+The second document in the pipeline.yaml file, separated by three dashes, is the `data_objects_spec:` document which contains the definition of each object.

+Here is the skeleton of the whole pipeline.yaml document:

 ```
 pipeline: